SuppliedOrange/dotfiles/README.md

 + Run with `komorebic start --whkd --bar` ( This start the hotkey daemon and the bar on top)
 + Additionally, hide the windows taskbar and add a startup script to task manager for this. `powershell.exe` with params being the startup script.
 + You may also choose to do `komorebic enable-autostart` but that has problems for my system.
++ My wallpaper is [lain_bliss](https://steamcommunity.com/sharedfiles/filedetails/?id=2686491283) by [deicha torar](https://steamcommunity.com/id/neveirissimo/) running on wallpaper engine.
+The video is available on [youtube](https://youtu.be/atMcPxyksGM) if you'd like to load it on your own animated wallpaper client.
 ### File map

 [Path] Must have [Filenames]